 - Paying attention to early signs of pain to avoid “overdoing it”

-Although knee pain in adolescents and young adults typically can be treated conservatively, you still need a medical evaluation.
+Although knee pain in young adults and adolescents typically can be treated conservatively, you still need a medical evaluation.
 Delaying medical treatment can increase your risk of developing arthritis and other serious problems in the future.
 Dr. Van Thiel is skilled in diagnosing and treating knee problems in patients of all ages, including kids, teens, and patients in their 20s.
 If you’re having knee pain, get the care you need to feel better — and to prevent permanent joint damage.
 Contact the office and schedule a knee evaluation today.